 3.1 Environment

-There are a large number of components required to drive an environment of this scale.
+There are a large number of software and hardware components required to drive an environment of this scale.
 They all need to work together to provide a stable and seamless solution for VDI to work correctly.

 3.2 Software